grandw0lf/RepData_PeerAssessment1/PA1_template.md

 (coded as NA).
 The presence of missing days may introduce bias into some calculations or summaries of the data.

-Calculate and report the total number of missing values in the dataset.
+Calculate and report the total number of missing values in the data set.

 ``` r
 sum(is.na(activity$steps))